 Forty-five per cent of the organisations that we support at Business Disability Forum, at a corporate level, are global.
 Between them, they employ more than 8 million people globally.

 Members and Partners are increasingly telling us that their ambition is to get it right for employees and customers with disabilities wherever they are in world.

 Whilst it’s relatively early days, we’re already seeing some brilliant examples of organisations approaching disability as a global business issue.

-- Accenture have a global disability strategy
+- Accenture has a global disability strategy.

 - KPMG has convened a group of disability leads from across its global network in order to share challenges and successful approaches to disability inclusion.

 - Unilever has launched a global disability inclusion programme which includes working with global teams to embed inclusion in to key business areas such as recruitment, IT and facilities.

 Our members told us they needed a practical tool to support them to systematically improve their disability performance globally.